 Download a Springhill park map HERE

 Springhill Park sits along John Paul Hammerschmidt Lake in the lush, rolling hills of Arkansas.
-Campers come here for boating, swimming, birding and relaxing.
+Campers come here for boating, birding and relaxing.

 Avid mountain bikers enjoy the Springhill Park Mountain Bike Trail, a 10-mile "fast" trail where experienced bikers race frequently.
 The trail is also a designated National Recreation Trail.